atran0802/wbdv-assignments/README.md

 ### Successes
 - The homepage layout displays only necessary content such as products and services they provide.
 This encoruages users to explore their site for more detailed information if they are invested.
 - The use of ample white space allows images to be clear and vibrant which helps captures users attention.
-- nested drop-down menus help keep a clean screen
+- The site utlizes nested drop-down menus in order to help keep a clean screen
 - mobile devices and minimize broswer window show hamburger icon for navigation
+- website is layout based on the familiar (magniifying glass icon for search)

 ### Failures